Search

 Q: How long do the results of keyhole top surgery typically last?

 The results of keyhole top surgery are generally considered permanent, barring significant weight fluctuations or other factors that could alter the chest contour.
 However, it is important to note that the skin and tissues will continue to age naturally, and some degree of sagging or changes in appearance may occur over time.
+Chest reconstruction top surgery will give you permanent results.
+However, significant fluctuations in your weight may impact the appearance of your chest.
+In most cases, you would need to gain a great deal of weight for the chest contour to change substantially.

 Q: Are there any risks or potential complications associated with keyhole top surgery?